Vittorio Emanuele (Rome Metro)

 Vittorio Emanuele is a station on Line A of the Rome Metro.
 The station was inaugurated in 1980 and is sited underground, beneath Piazza Vittorio Emanuele II, which gives it its name, in the Esquilino rione.

 The atrium of the station houses several mosaics from the Artemetro Roma Prize.
 The mosaics on display are by Nicola Carrino and Giulia Napoleone.

-On 17 October 2006 there was a train crash in this station, killing one and injuring over 200 people.
+On 17 October 2006 there was a train crash in this station, killing one woman and injuring over 200 people.